 You only need 4 ingredients to make my fresh strawberry pie recipe: strawberries, strawberry jello, cornstarch, and sugar.
 All it takes is a little patience and a little mixin’, and in no time at all your fresh strawberry pie will be ready to enjoy.
 I just can’t get enough of the flaky pie crust texture when it’s combined with the sweet-as-pie strawberry pie filling.
 This would be a beautiful dessert on any table, especially at family gatherings such as reunions, Mother’s Day, or cookouts!

 I’m a pretty big fan of strawberry pies, which is evident by the number of different recipes I have on Southern Plate!
 Don’t forget to check out my strawberry jello pie and strawberry cream pie too.

 - Strawberry gelatin powder (I use Jell-O)

-Rinse your strawberries and cut the tops off.
-Also remove any bottoms that are on the un-pretty side :).
+Rinse your strawberries, cut the tops off, and remove any bottoms that are on the un-pretty side.

 Slice each strawberry in half.

-In a sauce pot, place your sugar, strawberry gelatin mix, three heaping tablespoonfuls of cornstarch.
-Stir that up.
+In a saucepot, place your sugar, strawberry gelatin mix, and three heaping tablespoonfuls of cornstarch.

-Add water and place over medium to medium high heat, stirring constantly.
+Add water and place the saucepot over medium to medium-high heat, stirring constantly.